bg

 Looking forward, their roles appear more complementary than competitive.
 A complex dApp might use Filecoin for its dynamic user data and backend logic, while simultaneously using Arweave to permanently store its core front-end code and critical records, offering the best of both worlds.

 Arweave, on the other hand, has built a mechanism for cultural and digital preservation.
 It is a system designed not for the fleeting needs of today, but for the historical record of tomorrow.
 It is the scribe, the archivist, the great library.
-The future of a truly decentralised internet will not depend on one philosophy vanquishing the other.
+The future of a truly decentralized internet will not depend on one philosophy vanquishing the other.
 Rather, it will be built upon the strengths of both: a world where data can be both dynamically traded and immutably preserved, using the right tool for the right job.

-Please be advised, that this article or any information on this site is not an investment advice, you shall act at your own risk and, if necessary, receive a professional advice before making any investment decisions.
+Please be advised that this article is for informational purposes only and does not constitute investment advice.
+You should act at your own risk and, if necessary, seek professional advice before making any investment decisions.

 Frequently asked questions